m5lk3n/how-tos/mini-keyboard/README.md

 As it turned out, the green buttons for my device are defined as follows:

 - "KEY1" maps to the key farthest away from the knob.
-I assigned `Ctrl Win Left` to it which means "switch to the left desktop".
+I assigned (programmed) `Ctrl Win Left` to it which means "switch to the left desktop".
 - "KEY2" maps to the middle key.
 I assigned `Win Tab` to it which opens the task viewer with an overview of desktops to switch to.
 - "KEY3" maps to the key closest to the knob.
 I assigned `Ctrl Win Right` to it which means "switch to the right desktop".
 - "K1 Left" maps to the knob's left turn.
 I assigned `Win -` to it to zoom out.